 3. You never know when you require bak files.
 A good reason to not delete them.

 4. Thumbs.db files help you in loading thumbnail images faster, and in any case, get re-created; unless of course, you disable thumbnail caching.
 To disable thumbnail caching instead, rather than deleting them every now and then.

 6. Do not disable System Restore to save disk space.
 You never know when it could save your skin!

 7. See this post if you feel the need to free up disk space by deleting previous System Images and Backups.

 8. In Windows 11/10, you can also delete files & clean up your Hard Disk via Settings.

 If you need to know what’s eaten up your Disk Space, you may use some freeware like Disk Space Fan.
 You will be able to know which file or folder is occupying what space.

-The Disk Footprint Tool in Windows 10/8.1 will let you carry out several tasks pertaining to Disk Space usage.
-You can use it to take snapshots, summaries, analyze disk usage, annonymize, compare growth over time using disk growth study and more.
+The Disk Footprint Tool in Windows 11/10/8.1 will let you carry out several tasks pertaining to Disk Space usage.
+You can use it to take snapshots, summaries, analyze disk usage, anonymize, compare growth over time using disk growth study, and more.